reframe-hpc/reframe/docs/pipeline.rst

 During this phase a job script for the compilation of the test will be created and it will be submitted for execution.
 The source code associated with the test is compiled using the current programming environment.
-If the test is `"run-only," <regression_test_api.html#reframe.core.pipeline.RunOnlyRegressionTest>`__ this phase is a no-op.
+If the test is ":attr:`run-only<reframe.core.pipeline.RunOnlyRegressionTest>`," this phase is a no-op.

-Before building the test, all the `resources <regression_test_api.html#reframe.core.pipeline.RegressionTest.sourcesdir>`__ associated with it are copied to the test case's stage directory.
+Before building the test, all the :attr:`resources <reframe.core.pipeline.RegressionTest.sourcesdir>` associated with it are copied to the test case's stage directory.
 ReFrame then temporarily switches to that directory and builds the test.

 -------------